geetpithadia3/finance-tracker-frontend/README.md

-# Cove - Personal Finance Tracker Frontend
+# Sumi - Mindful Financial Management

-A modern, responsive React application for managing personal finances, budgets, and expenses with intelligent allocation features.
+A beautifully crafted React application inspired by Japanese aesthetics for mindful financial management.
+Experience the art of budgeting with Sumi's elegant, minimalist interface that brings zen to your financial planning.

 ## 🚀 Features